 Wireless Internet access points are available at all library branches.
 To use our wireless network, simply register with staff at our circulation counter using your library membership card.
 You will be provided with a permanent username and password which you can then use to go online.

 Free wireless access is available during library hours of operation.
 There are no time restrictions.
 Electrical outlets are limited at some of our older facilities, so we recommend bringing a fully-charged battery for your laptop.

 The Library gratefully acknowledges the financial support of the Government of Canada in the delivery of computer and Internet resources through Industry Canada Community Access Program grants.
 The Library has been the recipient of numerous grants since the late 1990s which have allowed for the purchase of computer and peripheral equipment, workstations, assistive devices for the visually impaired and, most recently, wireless infrastructure.

-The Dunnville District Heritage Association volunteers are on site at the Dunnville Branch by appointment.
+The Dunnville District Heritage Association holds a large collection of published and unpublished historical works at the Dunnville Library.
+Volunteers are available to help with all your local history needs on Tuesday and Wednesday mornings.
 For more information about the Dunnville District Heritage Association, visit their website.